ostracod/ostracode-old/languageDocumentation/statements.md

 Valid contexts:

 * Variable statement at top level of module
+* `importPath` and `importPackage` statements
+* Import member statement

-Asserts that the parent variable may be imported by other modules.
+Asserts that the parent member may be imported by other modules from the current module.

 ### Import Attribute Statements:

 Valid contexts for import attribute statements:

-* `importPath` statement
-* `importPackage` statement
+* `importPath` and `importPackage` statements

 ```
 foreign